Suitable for Garage Roofing & Garage Kits

 TIP “You may need to use a longer clout nail here as you are nailing through three layers of shingles.”

-TIP “When walking over an asphalt shingle roof it is a good idea not to ware your pair of heavy working boots as you may leave marks in the asphalt shingles.
+TIP “When walking over an asphalt shingle roof, it is a good idea not to wear your pair of heavy working boots as you may leave marks in the asphalt shingles.
 Many roofers use tennis shoes to grip to the roof surface.”